marten-seemann/base-drafts/draft-ietf-quic-transport.md

 include information about the claimed client address (IP and port), a timestamp, and any other supplementary information the server will need to validate the token in the future.
-Servers SHOULD construct tokens in such a way that they cannot be forged, for instance by AEAD-encrypting them with a key known to the server.
+Servers SHOULD construct tokens in such a way that they cannot be forged, for instance by encrypting them using an AEAD algorithm and a key known to the server.

 The Retry packet is sent to the client and then a legitimate client will respond with a token in the Initial packet's header when it attempts to continue